adetalhouet/distributed-cloud-native-application/README.md

 local-cluster   true           https://api.ca-central.adetalhouet.ca:6443                                    True     True        62d
 us-philly       true           https://aks-rhdps-cc8892b9.hcp.eastus.azmk8s.io:443                           True     True        2d1h
 ~~~

+`local-cluster` is reference below as `ca-central`.
+All the operations below will be executed against that cluster.

 When RHACM manages a cluster, it creates a namespace that have its name, and uses this namespace to host information it controls, such as policies generated for that cluster.